Gathering detailed insights and metrics for eslint-plugin-codegen

 '!.github'

-file, or theignorePatterns
+file, or the ignorePatterns

-property in your lint config. - {vscode} add
+property in your lint config."yaml"

-) to theparserOptions.extraFileExtensions
+) to the parserOptions.extraFileExtensions

 ) in your tsconfig.
-See https://github.com/mmkal/ts/tree/main/tsconfig.eslint.json for an example.
+See https://github.com/mmkal/ts/tree/main/tsconfig.eslint.json for an example.name | description |

 ---|---|